 Where necessary, they will discuss concerns with the educational psychologist and involve parents/carers, other professionals and the young person themselves in addressing and meeting those needs.

-If a child/young person has an Education, Health and Care plan or Statement of Special Educational Needs, an educational psychologist would assess their needs and contribute psychological advice.
+If a child/young person has an Education, Health and Care plan, an educational psychologist would assess their needs and contribute psychological advice.
 They would also be involved in assessment and monitoring over time through consultation, annual reviews and planning meetings, both at an individual and systemic level.